-According to the U.S. Bureau of Labor Statistics:
+According to the U.S. Bureau of Labor Statistics (BLS) in 2022:

-- In 2018, there were 68.9 million hires, an increase of 3.3 million from 2017.
+- There were 77.2 million hires, an increase of 1.2 million from 2021.

-What Causes High Turnover?
+What Causes High Employee Turnover?

 How to Keep Your Employees